 One of which is free fatty acids (FFA) Most tissues in the body are capable of using FFA, but a select few major organs cannot – most notably the brain and nervous system.

 However, break down those FFAs and now, the brain and other tissues can utilize ketones.

 In fact, ketone bodies may be a preferred fuel source for the brain over glucose due to greater energy efficiency.

-benefits of a ketogenic diet
+Chapter 2: Benefits of a ketogenic diet

 Everyone has their own reason for going keto, even you.

 While keto may not be the easiest diet to get started on due to years of various eating habits we’ve accumulated, it offers a TON of benefits if you’re willing to commit.